grassrootseconomics/org-website/content/blog/managing-their.rst

-Grace is one of the Red Cross' disaster response team members and is also a caring mother.
-She has a cereal shop in Mukuru and she feeds more than a hundred households.
-She joined the network 8 months ago and in this time of the pandemic, she has dedicated her shop to feed even more families by use of the CIC (Sarafu).
-She has increased her trade volume in order to help families get a meal.
-In return, Gertrude also spends more of her Sarafu in the community and by doing so, she is able to save the national currency which she uses to buy more stock for her shop.

-Gertrude

 Grace has given out $2,286 USD worth of food to 114 community members this month using Sarafu and has spent $2,316 USD on restocking and her family basic needs.
 She is a powerhouse making her community thrive during crisis and charting a path toward a resilient economic recovery.

-Grace has given out $2,286 USD worth of food to 114 community members this month using Sarafu and has spent $2,316 USD on restocking and her family basic needs.
-She is a powerhouse making her community thrive during crisis and charting a path toward a resilient economic recovery.

-Grace has given out $2,286 USD worth of food to 114 community members this month using Sarafu and has spent $2,316 USD on restocking and her family basic needs.
-She is a powerhouse making her community thrive during crisis and charting a path toward a resilient economic recovery.

-Grace has given out $2,286 USD worth of food to 114 community members this month using Sarafu and has spent $2,316 USD on restocking and her family basic needs.
-She is a powerhouse making her community thrive during crisis and charting a path toward a resilient economic recovery.

-Grace has given out $2,286 USD worth of food to 114 community members this month using Sarafu and has spent $2,316 USD on restocking and her family basic needs.
-She is a powerhouse making her community thrive during crisis and charting a path toward a resilient economic recovery.

-Grace has given out $2,286 USD worth of food to 114 community members this month using Sarafu and has spent $2,316 USD on restocking and her family basic needs.
-She is a powerhouse making her community thrive during crisis and charting a path toward a resilient economic recovery.

-Grace has given out $2,286 USD worth of food to 114 community members this month using Sarafu and has spent $2,316 USD on restocking and her family basic needs.
-She is a powerhouse making her community thrive during crisis and charting a path toward a resilient economic recovery.

-Grace has given out $2,286 USD worth of food to 114 community members this month using Sarafu and has spent $2,316 USD on restocking and her family basic needs.
-She is a powerhouse making her community thrive during crisis and charting a path toward a resilient economic recovery.

-Grace has given out $2,286 USD worth of food to 114 community members this month using Sarafu and has spent $2,316 USD on restocking and her family basic needs.
-She is a powerhouse making her community thrive during crisis and charting a path toward a resilient economic recovery.

-2

-,

-286

-USD

-of

-114

-this

-2

-,

-316

-USD

-.

-.